vx-zone/vx-zone.github.io/_posts/MemoryForensicsRekall-Ahmet.md

 # Summary

-If you did like this memory Forensics with Rekall, please then not forget to share and like this blog.
-More awesome blogs will be appeared in this blog-site.
+If you did like this memory Forensics with Rekall blog-post, please then not forget to share and like this blog.
+More awesome reverse and malware blogs will be appeared in this blog-site.
-If you unable to understand this, you can always ask us for help.
+If you unable to understand this concept, feel free to ask us for help.

 Thank you for reading this blog.